rbrickmn/tubescript/README.md

 - Clean, modern UI with a video player on the left and transcript on the right
 - Click on any line in the transcript to jump to that timestamp in the video
 - Dark mode support that automatically adapts to system preferences
-- Export transcript functionality to save the content as a text file
+- Export transcript functionality to save the content as TXT, CSV, or JSON formats
-- Copy transcript to clipboard with a single click
+- Copy transcript to clipboard with a single click and visual feedback
+- Robust error handling with helpful user feedback
+- API health checking to ensure service availability
 - Fully responsive design with optimized mobile experience
 - Mobile-friendly UI with space-saving icon-only buttons
 - Custom logo and branding